Define parallel execution environment for mapreduce and tall arrays

 If you have turned off the Automatically create a parallel pool option, then you must explicitly start a pool if you want to use parallel resources.
 See Specify Your Parallel Preferences for details.

 The following code shows how you can use

-Starting parallel pool (parpool) using the 'local' profile ... connected to 1 workers.
+Starting parallel pool (parpool) using the 'Processes' profile ... connected to 1 workers.

 poolobj — Pool for parallel execution